-FASB ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement: Modifies the disclosure requirements for fair value measurements in Topic 820.
+FASB ASU 2018-13, Fair Value Measurement (Topic 820: Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement: Modifies the disclosure requirements for fair value measurements in Topic 820.
 The amendments in ASU 2018-13 are effective for all entities for fiscal years beginning after December 15, 2019.
 Changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
-Management is in the process of determining the impact of this pronouncement.
+The Foundation adopted this ASU as of the date of the initial application of January 1, 2020.
+However, the adoption of the new standard did not have a significant effect on net assets or on the timing of the Foundation's most significant types of transactions.
+There was no adjustment to activities or net assets for the year ending December 31, 2020 and 2019.